Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-flight-free-across-the-generations.html.markdown

 ### Sarah

-As adults we forget how exciting it is for children to take public forms of transport.
+As adults we forget how exciting it is to take public forms of transport.
 It is definitely much less stressful taking the train, you don’t worry about the security checks, and the question of will I get my luggage back?
 It is very relaxing to watch the world go by out the window, listen to music, play games as a family, and interact with people from the country by learning some of the language.
 You can have a very different type of holiday which is a much deeper and more meaningful experience.

 In terms of encouraging others, I think people fear giving things up, but you can have adventure on your doorstep if you seek joy in a smaller, more meaningful way.